office: Nat Sci 2, 187

 - Law-Smith, J. & Eisenstein, D. (2017), The Color and Stellar Mass Dependence of Small-scale Galaxy Clustering in SDSS-III BOSS, ApJ, 836, 87

-I am currently working with Enrico Ramirez-Ruiz at UC Santa Cruz on tidal disruption events, where a star wanders close enough to a massive black hole to be ripped apart by its tidal field.
+Tidal Disruptions I am currently working with Enrico Ramirez-Ruiz at UC Santa Cruz on tidal disruption events, where a star wanders close enough to a massive black hole to be ripped apart by its tidal field.
+The movie above shows the disruption of a solar mass star by a million solar mass BH.
 I use (magneto)hydrodynamical simulations to explore the physics of disruption in the hope of better characterizing massive black holes and their environments.
-[See this paper on the tidal disruption menu and helium white dwarfs, and this paper on the host galaxies of tidal disruptions.]
+See papers above.

 Galaxy Clustering in SDSS3